Phillipmartin/gopassivedns/README.md

 Right now, I'd recommend using logstash to ship the logs to an elasticsearch cluster.
 All the logs are JSON, so this should be pretty easy.
 In the future, I will add native kafka support that should make that easier.
 I would also suggest using something like HDFS for long term storage and bulk analysis.
 DNS queries are an amazing source of internal data!

+##Build and install
+   * clone this repo
+   * 'go get'
+   * 'go build -o gopassivedns'  (the -o is really just being careful, assuming you cloned the repo you shouldn't need it)
+   * 'cp gopassivedns /some/path/to/gopassivedns'